 Students must take one advanced chemical engineering course from any 300/400/500-level CBE courses (excluding independent work courses, and student elected PDF courses).

 Many processes in chemical engineering are described by differential equations.
 All students in Chemical and Biological Engineering must complete a course in differential equations (MAE 305 or MAT 427) by the end of the fall term of the junior year.

 Humanities and Social Sciences (HSS) Electives

 The liberal arts component of the students’ education is implemented through the Humanities and Social Sciences requirements established by the University.
-Humanities and Social Science courses taken by CBE students must include at least one course in ethical thought and moral values (EM), which also satisfies the ABET societal impact requirement, and one course in three of the following six areas: epistemology and cognition (EC), ethical thought and moral values (EM), foreign language (at the 107/108 level or above), historical analysis (HA), literature and the arts (LA), and social analysis (SA).
-The remaining three required courses, for a total of seven, may be taken in any field in the social sciences and humanities.
+Humanities and Social Sciences courses taken by CBE students must include at least one course in ethical thought and moral values (EM), which also satisfies the ABET societal impact requirement, and one course in three of the following five areas: epistemology and cognition (EC), foreign language (FL, at the 107/108 level or above), historical analysis (HA), literature and the arts (LA), and social analysis (SA).
+The remaining three required Humanities and Social Sciences courses, for a total of seven, may be taken in any field in the social sciences and humanities.